Netflix/falcor/model.md

       {
         name: 'get milk from corner store',
         done: false
-      },
-      {
-        name: 'withdraw money from ATM',
-        done: true
       }
     ]
   }
 });

-model.
-  getValue("todos[0].name").
-  then(name => console.log(name);
+// prints 'get milk from corner store' model. getValue("todos[0].name"). then(name => console.log(name);
 ~~~

-All Paths are fundamentally a series of keys that evaluate to a location within a JSON object.
 Models can accept Paths specified in one of two ways:

 1. Path Array of Keys
 2. Path Syntax String

 ### Path Array

 A Path can be represented as an array with 0..n Keys.
-The following value types are considered valid keys:
+The following types are considered valid Keys:

 1. string
 2. boolean
 3. number
 4. null

 Each non-null value that is not a string is converted to a string immediately prior to being looked up on the JavaScript object.
 String conversion follows the rules of JavaScript's toString algorithm.

 Here are some examples of valid paths: